Trentino Booking Booking

 Here is a list of items you should have with you when you go snowshoeing:

-• face mask, in compliance with COVID-19 safety protocol;
+• mask, as required by the COVID-19 safety protocol;

-• an avalanche self-rescue kit is MANDATORY 'where, due to snow and weather conditions, there is an avalanche risk’ (Art.26 Legislative Decree 40 of 28 February 2021).
-The kit consists of an ARTVA avalanche transceiver, shovel and probe, and make sure you know how to use them before going on any excursion;
+• mandatory avalanche self-rescue kit 'where, due to snow and weather conditions, there is a risk of avalanches' (Art.26 Legislative Decree 28 February 2021 n.40).
+The kit consists of an avalanche beacon (Artva), shovel, and probe, and before undertaking any hike, make sure you know how to use it.

-• camera or mobile phone for immortalising your favourite views and sights.
-If you like, you can share them on social media with the tag #visitvaldisole.
+• a camera or mobile phone to capture the landscapes and views you like best.
+If you want, you can share them on social media using #visitvaldisole